Really-Simple-Plugins/really-simple-ssl/readme.txt

 == Changelog ==
 = 2.5.19 =
 * Multisite fix: due to a merge admin_url and site_url filters were dropped, re-added them
+* Added constant RSSSL_CONTENT_FIXER_ON_INIT so users can keep on using the init hook for the mixed content fixer.

 = 2.5.18 =
 * Tweak: Removed JetPack fix, as it is now incorporated in JetPack.